apache/apisix-website/website/blog/2022/04/17/api-observability.md

     title: "Author"
     url: "https://github.com/Boburmirzo"
     image_url: "https://avatars.githubusercontent.com/u/14247607?v=4"
-description: In this blog post, we can leverage the power of some [Apache APISIX](https://apisix.apache.org/) Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.
+description: In this blog post, we can leverage the power of some Apache APISIX Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.
-tags: [Technology,Observability]
 ---

-> In this blog post, we can leverage the power of some [Apache APISIX](https://apisix.apache.org/) Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact APISIX's users.
+> In this blog post, we can leverage the power of some Apache APISIX Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact APISIX's users.

 <!--truncate-->

 ![Cover image for API Observability with Apache APISIX Plugins](https://static.apiseven.com/202108/1650506677636-f4d1ffa0-d848-4264-b497-de1061da0faf.png)

-In this blog post, we can leverage the power of some [Apache APISIX](https://apisix.apache.org/) Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.
+In this blog post, we can leverage the power of some Apache APISIX Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.

 ## APIs are everywhere